telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/dynamodb.md

 # Dynamo DB

-This article will show you to create a WinForms application and access data stored in a DynamoDB table.
+This article will show you how to create a WinForms application and access data stored in a DynamoDB table.
 It shows how you can connect to the **AWS DynamoDB** service from a blank WinForms project as well.

 Please note that you can use the local version of DynamoDB to setup and test your application.
 This article shows a real example.